The Dangers of Following the Party Line

 Take your dollars elsewhere.

-I’ve had at least three emails and/or comments saying, in essence, “I read so many opposing views, I just don’t know who to believe.”
+I’ve had a few emails and/or comments saying, in essence, “I read so many opposing views, I just don’t know who to believe.”

 Remember, common sense is getting less and less common as the years go by.
 If you’re only hearing one side of any story about what you should do for your pets and horses, start seeking out other opinions.